publish: true

 For a long time, I tried to capture every interesting fact or article I came across, until I realized that I was basically building a private version of Wikipedia and Google that was substantially worse than either of those tools.
 Once I shifted my mindset to focus on the things I wanted to do, and how I could use my PKB to be better at those things, I found myself benefitting substantially more from having one.

-There weren't many resources on this topic when I first started building my PKB, which was secretly a blessing since it forced me to _just start_.
-I opened a Dropbox account, created a single file called `math.txt`, and just started writing notes and dumping my problem sets into a folder.
-As the semester progressed, I created new folders for different classes, extra-curriculars, and job interviews.
+There weren't many resources on this topic when I first started building my PKB, which was secretly a blessing since it forced me to just start.
+I opened a Dropbox account, created a single file called math.txt

-For anyone else getting started with this practice, I'd strongly recommend a similar approach.
-Take a problem you’re currently dealing with \(say, `work`\), create a folder called `PKB/`, create a file called `work.md`, and _just start writing_.
+, and just start writing.
 Moving files around or starting over is easy at this point, which makes it the perfect time to try things out.
-Using a PKB is very much akin to _exploring your brain_, and you really need to _use one_ before you can understand what _features_ will be important to you.
+Using a PKB is very much akin to exploring your brain, and you really need to use one before you can understand what features will be important to you.

-A super common mistake at the beginning is being overly focused on having the “right” structure or setting up a variety of “meta” features \(automated web clipping of blog posts, etc.\), only to find that these are rarely used as the years go on.
+A super common mistake at the beginning is being overly focused on having the “right” structure or setting up a variety of “meta” features (automated web clipping of blog posts, etc.), only to find that these are rarely used as the years go on.

 Ultimately, I think this is because everyone's brain is unique in its own way, with its own unique quirks, strengths, and limitations.
 The "perfect" PKB for me is going to look different from the "perfect" PKB for you, and this is written with that in mind.